Tausand-dev/TempicoSoftware/README.md

 pip install sphinx-rtd-theme
 ```

-Next, within the repository folder where the project is located, we will create a new folder called `docs`.
-To create the base folder for our project, run the `sphinx-quickstart` command on the `docs` folder.
+Next, within the repository folder where the project is located, we will create a new folder called `docs/developer`.
+To create the base folder for our project, run the `sphinx-quickstart` command on the `docs/developer` folder.
 The project will be named "Tempico Software", and the version will correspond to the one on which the software documentation is being created.
 We will leave the language set to English.

-Inside the `docs` folder, several files will have been generated, one of which is called `conf.py`.
+Inside the `docs/developer` folder, several files will have been generated, one of which is called `conf.py`.
 This file contains a list called `extensions`; within it, we will add the following extensions:

 ```
 "sphinx.ext.todo", "sphinx.ext.autodoc", "sphinx.ext.viewcode"